 Encryption of plaintext data (i.e., gmail) is handled with a one-time (secret) session key.
 The session key is then encrypted using the user’s public key.
 This is so the email that’s sent over the wire is only seen as the ciphertext and key.

-The recipient’s private key then handles the decryption of the message to decrypt the session key.
-Once that’s done, that session key is put to use to decrypt the ciphertext in the message so that the original plaintext can be seen.
+Decryption of the message is then handled by the recipient’s private key to decrypt the session key and then that session key is used to decrypt the ciphertext in the message so that the original plaintext can be seen.

 Looking for more information on PGP?
 The Electronic Frontier Foundation (EFF) has a great writeup on PGP, what it does, and how it works on various operating systems.